codenameyau/web-journal/docs/frontend-development-guidelines.md

 ## Unit Testing
 - Use react-testing-library in favor of enzyme.
 - Use selectors that select based on a11y selectors or text selectors.
 See this [priority guideline](https://testing-library.com/docs/queries/about/#priority).
+- Be careful of memory leaks.
+See this article: https://chanind.github.io/javascript/2019/10/12/jest-tests-memory-leak.html

 ## Linters
 - Use Prettier and ESLint with your code editor.
 The recommended editor to use is VSCode with the Prettier and ESLint Plugin.